ExpHP/forward-decl-experiment/README.md

 Notice how this (a) detects cycles, and (b) no longer protects against multiple inclusion like the standard guard does.
 (Instead, you protect against that by not writing definitions!)

+### So it's like the TPP is the actual header, and the HPP is template implementations?
+Why not call THOSE the TPP?
+It's perfect!!

+ehh, yeah, kinda, but I don't like the idea that the header guard of an HPP would depend on whether or not it has a TPP

 ### example code include graph

 ![Graph](https://g.gravizo.com/source/svg?https%3A%2F%2Fraw.githubusercontent.com%2FExpHP%2Fforward-decl-experiment%2Fmaster%2Fres%2Fincludes.dot)